What is the carbon tax?

-The charge is currently €63.50 per tonne of CO2 emitted by the fuel, meaning more polluting fuels are taxed more.
-The rate was increased from €56 per tonne of CO2 in the 2025 Budget.
+The charge is currently €71 per tonne of CO₂ emitted by the fuel, meaning more polluting fuels are taxed more.
+The rate was increased from €63.50 per tonne of CO₂ in the 2026 Budget.
 However many environmental campaigners have called for the tax to be increased significantly and the Government has set a target of €100 per tonne by 2030.

-However according to the ESRI, the real cost of carbon, if accounting for its warming impact, is likely somewhere in the range of €150-€200 per tonne, which, if implemented, would drastically increase our gas, driving and heating costs.
+However, according to the ESRI, the real cost of carbon, if accounting for its warming impact, is likely somewhere in the range of €150-€200 per tonne, which, if implemented, would drastically increase our gas, driving and heating costs.

 What does the carbon tax cost me on my gas bill?

-Considering the average Irish household uses 11,000 kWh of gas every year, the carbon tax adds around €140 in total to your annual natural gas bill, which works out at just over €23 on every bi-monthly bill.
+The average Irish household uses around 11,000 kWh of gas every year, meaning the carbon tax adds roughly €155 annually to your heating costs — or just under €26 on a typical bi-monthly bill.

 Carbon tax is not applied to electricity bills (although here there is the PSO levy).